NASA unveils plan to catch asteroid as step to Mars flight

 "Obviously we're looking all sorts of interests in this asteroid mission in terms of the kinds of scientific and industrial uses that could be spawned from it," Robinson said.

-The same day another larger asteroid passed about 17,200 miles (27,680 km) from Earth - closer than the television and communication satellites that ring the planet.
+The same day another larger asteroid passed about 17,200 miles from Earth - closer than the television and communication satellites that ring the planet.

 The incidents had created an imperative "to develop techniques and technology that will help deter or to keep an asteroid or other type of body from impacting Earth," Bolden said.